 Recommendations from friends also are a good way to vet lenders, and investors shouldn't be afraid to inquire about their credentials, and then verify them.
 "What is their background?"
 Huettner asks.
 "Do they have a college degree?
 Do they belong to any professional organizations?
 You have to do a little bit of due diligence."

 Ask for owner financing

 A request for owner financing used to make sellers suspicious of potential buyers, because almost anyone could qualify for a bank loan, Huettner says.
-But these days, it's become more acceptable due to the credit crunch and the number of motivated sellers who want to get rid of their properties.
+But these days, it's become more acceptable due to the tightening of credit.

 However, you should have a game plan if you decide to go this route.
 "You have to say, 'I would like to do owner financing with this amount of money and these terms,'" Huettner says.
 "You have to sell the seller on owner financing, and on you.
 You need to present a picture to someone so they're not filling in the gaps with their worst fears."